Miezhiko/stalin-binary-search/README.md

 Idea is based on Stalin Sort ![ss](https://i.redd.it/x9triplll1v11.jpg)

-It's alike binary search but any checking element which is not what want is eliminated.
+It's alike binary search but any checking element which is not target one is eliminated.

 Complexity is~ O(log n) on first run however after~ n/2 runs Complxity will be O(1) guaranteed.